TIBCOSoftware/snappydata/docs/reference/sql_reference/create-schema.md

 The CREATE SCHEMA statement is subject to access control when the **gemfirexd.sql-authorization ** property is set to true for the system.
 Only the system user can create a schema with a name different from the current user name, and only the system user can specify AUTHORIZATION user-name with a user-name other than the current user name.

-There is no single owner of the entire distributed system.
-Instead, ownership is defined by the distributed member joining the system.
-The distributed member process must boot up using the user attribute in the properties to indicate owner of that process.
-A member that boots in this way can create a schema or grant access to a schema across the distributed system.

 ## Example